ethereum/remix-ide/docs/hardhat.md

 If `remixd` is running locally on your device and shared folder is a **Hardhat project**, an additional websocket plugin will be listening on port `65522`.
 According to its documentation,

-> _Hardhat projects are npm projects with the hardhat package installed and a hardhat.config.js file._
+> _Hardhat projects are npm projects with the hardhat package installed and a hardhat.config.js or hardhat.config.ts file._

-Remixd looks for the `hardhat.config.js` file in shared folder, and if it finds the file, the Hardhat websocket listener will run.
+Remixd looks for the `hardhat.config.js` or `hardhat.config.ts` file in shared folder, and if it finds the file, the Hardhat websocket listener will run.

 The Hardhat websocket listener is a websocket plugin similar to `remixd` and is used to perform Hardhat specific actions with Remix IDE.